makerplane/canfix-spec/src/framedef.rst

   :file: tables/functioncode.csv
   :header-rows: 1

-The Function / Status Code is designed so that if the byte has a value of zero, it indicates that the message being sent is nothing more than a parameter value update of good quality.
+The *Function / Status Code* is designed so that if the byte has a value of zero, it indicates that the message being sent is nothing more than a parameter value update of good quality.
 This is the most common type of message in the system so it makes sense to keep it simple for receivers to quickly determine that there is nothing unusual going on.

-The lowest order bit in the FS Code is the Annunciate bit.
+The lowest order bit in the *Function Status Code* is the *Annunciate* bit.
 If this bit is set to 1, the data that is being transmitted is considered out of range and should be annunciated.
 What determines the parameter being out of range depends upon the parameter.
 More often than not it would be that an alarm set point has been exceeded.
 An oil pressure dropping below a certain threshold would be an example.

-The Quality bit indicates whether the sender believes the data is good or not.
+The *Quality* bit indicates whether the sender believes the data is good or not.
 If this bit is set then the value given should be flagged in some way.
 The value may still be displayed but some indication should be given to the pilot that the value is untrusted.
 Think of this like the flag on an attitude indicator.
+If the temperature of an electronic device is outside of it's published specifications it would make sense for the Quality flag to be set.
+That device may still be giving useful information but it's out of spec and should be suspect.

-The Failure bit is an indication that the sender knows that this data is bad.
+The *Failure* bit is an indication that the sender knows that this data is bad.
 The data should not be shown to the pilot and the failure should be indicated.
+A pressure sensor that stops communicating to the microcontroller in the node would be a way to know that the data has failed.
+Other more sophisticated methods could be used to determine failure of the data as well such as measurement redundancy built into the device.
+These details are left up to the node designer.

-If either the Quality bit or Failure bit is high, an alternate means of retrieving this data should be used if available.
+If either the *Quality* bit or *Failure* bit is high, an alternate means of retrieving this data should be used if available.

-The four Meta Data bits give us the ability to assign 15 different values to a particular parameter that could be some kind of configuration information, alarm thresholds, or scaling.
+The four *Meta Data* bits give us the ability to assign 15 different values to a particular parameter that could be some kind of configuration information, alarm thresholds, or scaling.
 Even a combination of any of these.
 There are only 15 available because zero indicates the actual parameter itself.